yavuztas/yavuztas.github.io/_drafts/java-utility-collections.markdown

 apple, banana, orange, ...
 {% endhighlight %}
 ### 7. Conclusion
-In this tutorial, **we learned how to implement a simple utility class for collections by the help of Java 8 Stream Api**.
+In this tutorial, **we learned how to implement a simple utility class for collections by the help of Java 8 Stream API**.

 As always, all the code samples shown in this tutorial are available [over on GitHub](https://github.com).